BrenoLima1/Exercises/README.md

 # Exercises
-Exercises using, Python, Java, PHP and TypeScript
+Exercises using: Python, Java, PHP and TypeScript